holepunchto/pear-docs/cli.md

 To seed a project that has been locally staged, provide the corresponding channel name or key.
 To reseed an existing project, use the project's key.

-In the context of Pear, seeding is the act of synchronizing and distributing the project data within the Pear network
+In the context of Pear, seeding is the act of synchronizing and distributing the project data within the Pear network.

 | Flag            | Description                                   |
 | --------------- | --------------------------------------------- |